ATLANTIC CITY BLACKJACK REPORT

-BALLY’S PARK PLACE: A reader wrote to tell us not to forget the $5 games on the 6th floor of this casino.
-Yes, we have been overlooking these games because the only time we go to the 6th floor is to eat at the gourmet restaurants.
-Okay, they have $5 games most times in this gaming parlor near the poker room.
-These are 8-deck games, with about 75 percent penetration.
-Penetration has diminished somewhat to 1.7 decks cut off on the six-deck games in the high-roller pit and these games are always $100 to $200 minimums.
-The rest of the casino is the standard AC eight-deck games with penetration that varies but is consistently around the 75 percent mark.
+BALLY’S PARK PLACE: Penetration has diminished somewhat to 1.7 decks cut off on the six-deck games in the high-roller pit.
+The rest of the casino is the standard AC eight-deck games with penetration that varies but is consistently more about 75 percent.
 Some tables have been changed to Let It Ride and Three Card Poker.
 You can resplit for a total of three hands, but aces can only be split once.
+You will be hard pressed to find many $10 games on the weekend, much less $5 games.
 Multiple Action and Spanish 21 are also available for minimums of $10. ***

-HILTON: Great penetration -- in the neighborhood of 85 percent, sometimes more -- from the six-deckers in the high roller room to the eight deckers on the regular floor.
+HILTON: Lately has had great penetration -- in the neighborhood of 85 percent, sometimes more -- from the six-deckers in the high roller room to the eight deckers on the regular floor.
 Resplitting allowed except aces.
 Pits have been quick to jump on suspected counters, so be wary.
-Saw no $5 tables the afternoon we visited; only a couple of $10; the rest are $15 and up.
 The Multiple Action and Spanish 21 also have okay penetration for $10. ****

-RESORTS: Now in its 25th year of operation, Resorts looks better today than it did when it opened and it’s undergoing major renovations.
-Resorts has cut back on the penetration on both six and eight-deck games, to about 75 percent.
+RESORTS: Resorts has cut back on the penetration on both six and eight-deck games, to about 75 percent.
 Most of the $5 games have become $10 games, even midweek, but this is still a bargain by AC standards.
 Resplitting is allowed at all tables.
 Casino also offers multiple-action blackjack and Spanish 21 at $10 minimums.
 Pits are friendly. ***

-TRUMP MARINA: This place has a big youth clientele because of all the rock bands that play here and they aren’t discriminating about the game they play.
-So if you like the high energy of often dimwitted young folks loudly having a good time, this is the place for you.
-Six-deck games in high roller room and eight-deck games on the main floor have penetration of 75 percent mark, but you won’t find any dealers going much deeper.
+TRUMP MARINA: Six-deck games in high roller room and eight-deck games on the main floor have penetration of 75 percent mark, but you won’t find any dealers going much deeper.
 Games are mostly $15/$25 and up, especially on weekends. **1/2*